Iraq announces full withdrawal of US forces from its federal territory

 By Mohammed Tawfeeq, Aqeel Najim, Jonny Hallam, CNN

-(CNN) — Iraq’s government on Sunday said US forces had completed a “full withdrawal” from military facilities within the country’s federal territory, which excludes the semi-autonomous Kurdistan Region where US troops remain.
+(CNN) — Iraq’s government said Sunday that US forces have completed a “full withdrawal” from military facilities within the country’s federal territory, which excludes the semiautonomous Kurdistan region where US troops remain.

-Iraq’s defense ministry said the final contingent of US advisers had departed from Al-Asad Air Base in Anbar province in western Iraq, which hosted US troops for more than two decades.
+Iraq’s Defense Ministry said the final contingent of US advisers has left al-Asad Air Base in Anbar province in western Iraq, which hosted US troops for more than two decades.

-The US-led coalition to fight against the Islamic State group, also withdrew from the Joint Operations Command headquarters, leaving the installations under full control of Iraqi security forces, the ministry statement added.
+The US-led coalition to fight the Islamic State group also withdrew from the Joint Operations Command headquarters, leaving the installations under the full control of Iraqi security forces, the ministry statement added.

-US forces still remain at Harir Air Base in Erbil province, located in the Kurdistan Region.
-Iraq’s central government does not fully control the Kurdish region in northern Iraq as it’s an autonomous federal entity with its own government, parliament and security forces, recognized by the Iraqi constitution.
+US forces remain at Harir Air Base in Erbil province in the Kurdistan region.
+Iraq’s central government does not fully control the Kurdish region in northern Iraq, which has its own government, parliament and security forces, as recognized by the Iraqi constitution.

 The US military presence in Iraq has fluctuated greatly since the 2003 invasion.
 At its height, the US had 170,000 troops in Iraq.
-In 2011, former President Barack Obama withdrew US forces from the country.
-Around 5,000 troops were deployed to Iraq in 2014 at the request of the Iraqi government, seeking US assistance in the fight against ISIS.
+In 2011, President Barack Obama withdrew US forces from the country.
+About 5,000 troops were deployed to Iraq in 2014 at the request of the Iraqi government, which sought US assistance in the fight against ISIS.

+According to the US Defense Department, 4,418 American service members died in Iraq between 2003 and 2012, including 3,481 killed in hostile action.
+An additional 31,994 were wounded during the same period.

+The deadliest year for US forces was 2007, when 635 service members were killed at the height of sectarian violence between Sunni and Shiite communities.

-The Iraqi ministry released a video Saturday showing senior Iraqi military commanders walking through empty halls and corridors inside Al-Asad Air Base.
+The Iraqi Defense Ministry released a video Saturday showing senior Iraqi military commanders walking through empty halls and corridors inside al-Asad Air Base.

-The withdrawal comes amid regional tensions between the US and Iran, as US President Donald Trump considers whether to strike Iran amid deadly street protests against the country’s authoritarian regime.
+The withdrawal comes amid regional tensions between the US and Iran, after President Donald Trump threatened to strike Iran amid deadly street protests against the country’s authoritarian regime.

-US forces stationed at the Al-Asad base have been attacked scores of times over the years by Iran and Iranian-backed groups.
+US forces stationed at al-Asad base have been attacked scores of times over the years by Iran and Iranian-backed groups.

-In January 2020, Iran launched a ballistic missile attack on US forces at Al-Asad in retaliation for a drone strike at a Baghdad airport that killed Iran’s most powerful military commander, Qasem Soleimani.
+In January 2020, Iran launched a ballistic missile attack on US forces at al-Asad in retaliation for a drone strike at a Baghdad airport that killed a top Iranian military commander, Maj.
+Gen. Qasem Soleimani.
 The heavy bombardment lasted for around two hours, targeting only the US areas of the shared base.

-Following the October 7, 2023, terror attacks in Israel, Iran-aligned militia groups launched a series of missile strikes on Al-Asad.
+Following the October 7, 2023, attack on Israel by Palestinian militants from the Gaza Strip, Iranian-aligned militia groups in Iraq launched a series of rocket attacks on al-Asad.
 In August 2024, five US service members and two US contractors were injured in an attack.

-Iraqi officials on Sunday said its armed forces across all branches possess sufficient capability to secure the country and the future cooperation with the US will center on training, equipment acquisition, joint exercises, and operational coordination under bilateral agreements.
+Iraq said Sunday its armed forces across all branches possess sufficient capability to secure the country and that future cooperation with the US will center on training, equipment acquisition, joint exercises and operational coordination under bilateral agreements.

-While Iraq considers the coalition mission concluded on its territory, officials noted that coalition operations against ISIS and other terror groups continue in Syria.
-Baghdad expects logistical support to transit through the coalition’s air base in Erbil and did not rule out joint US-Iraqi counter-ISIS operations launched from Al-Asad if deemed necessary.
+While Iraq considers the coalition mission concluded on its territory, officials noted that coalition operations against ISIS and other terrorist groups continue in Syria.
+Baghdad expects logistical support to transit through the coalition’s air base in Erbil and did not rule out joint US-Iraqi counter-ISIS operations launched from al-Asad if necessary.

-The US withdrawal may strengthen the government’s position in negotiations over the disarmament of non-state armed groups, as some of Iran-backed militias have cited the US presence to justify retaining their weapons.
+The US withdrawal may strengthen the government’s position in negotiations over the disarmament of non-state armed groups, as some of Iranian-backed militias have cited the US presence to justify retaining their weapons.

 Militias like Kataib Hezbollah and Harakat al-Nujaba, among Iraq’s most powerful armed groups and designated by the US as “terrorist entities,” rejected disarmament.
 They said they would surrender their weapons only once Iraq achieves full sovereignty, including the withdrawal of foreign forces from Iraq.